-For a transaction of less than \$250,000, the small purchase method may be used; however, the sealed bid (IFB) and RFP may also be selected if appropriate.
-For transactions of \$250,000 or more, the competitive procurement process (either Sealed Bid or RFP) must be used.
-Sole source, only where justifiable, can be used for a transaction of any amount.
+For transactions under \$250,000, the small purchase method may be used; however, the sealed bid or RFP may also be selected if appropriate.
+For transactions of \$250,000 or more, the competitive procurement process (either a Sealed Bid or RFP) must be used.
+A sole source procurement may be used for transactions of any amount but only when justified.